SiyanZhou/Robot-face-tutorial/Robot face tutorial.md

 ###### By Siyan Zhou 7/24/2017

-This tutorial introduce how to use Processing to bulid an animated and interactive talking robot face on your computer screen.
+This tutorial introduces how to use Processing to bulid an animated and interactive talking robot face on your computer screen.
 It also covers some computer programing basics along the way.
 I assumed you already have Processing installed on your computer.
 If not, you can read the [tutorial by Casey Reas and Ben Fry](https://processing.org/tutorials/gettingstarted/) to get started.

 ## Coodinate System
 Before we begin programming with Processing, we must understanding that  computer screen is nothing more than a fancier piece of graph paper.
 Each pixel of the screen is a coordinate - two numbers, an "x" (horizontal) and a "y" (vertical) - that determines the location of a point in space.
 Similar to Cartesian coordinate system you leanred in eighth grade, (0,0) can be found at the top left with both positive x-axis pointing to the right and positive y-axis pointing down.
 And it is our job to specify what shapes and colors should appear at these pixel coordinates.